Sea Level in the Past 200,000 Years

 Probably, the factor that influences sea levels on the planet more than any other is the proportion of the Earth’s water that is in the form of ice at any point in time.

-Figure 4.5 illustrates this very well.
+The figure below illustrates this very well.
 Take a look at the curve on the graph, obtained by analyzing oxygen isotopes in ice cores.
-It represents the fluctuations in sea level from 200,000 years ago to the present (going from right to left on the x axis).
+It represents the fluctuations in sea level from 200,000 years ago to the present (going from right to left on the x-axis).
 Approximately 125,000 years ago, the sea level was approximately 8 meters higher than it is today.
 This was during the Sangamonian Interglacial, the last time the north polar ice cap completely melted.
 After this peak in sea level, ice returned to the planet.
-And the Wisconsinan Glacial period followed between 80,000 and 20,000 years ago, when a glacial maximum, and sea level low stand (more than 130 m lower than today) took place.
+And the Wisconsinan Glacial period followed between 80,000 and 20,000 years ago when a glacial maximum, and sea level low stand (more than 130 m lower than today) took place.
 This is what most people mean when they refer to the "ice age".
 Glaciers covered much of North America.
 Following the glacial maximum, we see sea levels rising rapidly - the curve is about as steep as the one leading up to the Sangamonian Interglacial.
 It began to level off about 5,000 years ago, leading to fairly slow sea level rise in recent geologic time and the sea level human society has been accustomed to.

 We will return to the ideas presented in these graphs after considering the complex cause and effect mechanisms that control sea levels on the planet.